umaisk/thetafeatext/README.txt

  - trialinfoSternbergCAT.m
  - closest.mexw64

- *All four of these .m files have been omitted.*
+ *All four of these files have been omitted.*
 └───────────────────────────────────────────────────────────────────────────────────────┘

 ┌───────────────────────────────────────────────────────────────────────────────────────┐